blndev/AI-Anime-Maker/README.md

 #style_2_strength=0.3
 #style_2_negative_prompt=oil painting
 ```
+## 🌟 Analytics
+If you have activated analytics, a few interesting data will be saved.
+This includes the usage of styles, time of activities and languages of the requesting clients.
+With this information you can optimize the configuration of your system and save costs if it runs on a cloud.
+For privacy reasons, there will be no data stored which allows identification of users.

+If you want to have information of the origin (Continent and Country) of Users, you need to use a Geo2Lite DB which is not included in this app.
+For more information see https://dev.maxmind.com/geoip/geoip2/geolite2/
+This information can only be determined if you expose your application directly to the users without using the "IsShared" feature.
+IsShared (our default) will always run over a FRT Proxy which protectes user information from the app for privacy reasons.
+To get more information about this topic and security concerns check the gradio documentation.

+You can analyze the stored data via the Analyze_Usage jupyter notebook in this project.
+For that use an IDE like VSCode or run ```notebook lab Analyze_Usage.ipynb``` from the application folder.

 ## 🛠️ Development
 For development purposes, you can create a dev.config (copy of app.config) which allows you to use local folders without affecting the release/standard configuration.
 Happy coding! 💻